Hull Clustering with Blended Representative Periods for Energy System Optimization Models: Introduction

 \subsection{Motivation}

 To address this challenge, researchers and practitioners often apply reduction techniques to temporal data.
 Instead of using all time series, they work with smaller subsets of time-varying data such as demand and renewable availability profiles.
 When periods are sufficiently similar, this can significantly reduce runtime without introducing substantial errors.
 Common approaches include time blocks and time slices \cite{Wogrin2014}, as well as representative periods (RPs) \cite{Nahmmacher2016}.
-Recently, the latter has gained popularity, as it preserves the chronological structure within RPs, allowing for the modeling of seasonal storage, inter-period ramping, and other temporal constraints \cite{TejadaArango2018,Kotzur2018b}.
+Recently, the latter has gained popularity, as it keeps the high temporal resolution while preserving the chronological structure within RPs, allowing for the modeling of seasonal storage, inter-period ramping, and other temporal constraints \cite{TejadaArango2018,Kotzur2018b}.

 The concept of RPs refers to specific time intervals, such as days or weeks, selected to capture the variability and characteristics of the ESOM over an extended period, such as a year or even decades.
 Selecting RPs involves a trade-off between model accuracy and computational efficiency.
 Therefore, identifying critical periods that accurately capture system behavior is an important research topic, as these periods influence how well the system is represented while still enabling accurate analysis \cite{Wogrin2019}.